 When I see clients with symptoms such as multiple chemical sensitivities, anxiety, depression, irritability, and brain fog, I will sometimes suspect impaired methylation and may recommend testing for the MTHFR gene variant.

-Should you test positive for this gene variation, and find that you do indeed have issues relating to methylation, I recommend taking Rootcology MTHFR Pathways, as it contains ingredients (riboflavin, B6, methyl folate, B12, trimethylglycine, and L-serine) that support healthy homocysteine levels and metabolism.*
+Should you test positive for this gene variation, and find that you do indeed have issues relating to methylation, I recommend taking Rootcology MTHFR Pathways, as it contains ingredients (riboflavin, B6, methyl folate, B12, trimethylglycine, and L-serine) that support the metabolism of homocysteine and help maintain healthy homocysteine levels.*

 In my 2015 survey, 45 percent of people with Hashimoto’s said they felt better after adding methylation-supporting supplements to their regimen.
 Having a healthy homocysteine metabolism helps ensure we have adequate amounts of other amino acids such as cysteine and taurine, as well as neurotransmitters norepinephrine and dopamine, on board.
 You can read more in the linked article.